brand-fhca

 Gold Seal Criteria

-Centers must meet a quality of care scoring and ranking that places them in the top 10 percent in their region or top 15 percent in the state and be a Five Star center in the AHCA Nursing Home Guide.
+Centers must meet a quality of care scoring and ranking that places them in the top 15 percent in their region or top 10 percent in the state and be a Five Star Overall facility.
 Gold Seal recipients must also be in operation a minimum of 30 months prior to the date of application, and the center must:

 • Have no Class I or II deficiencies within 30 months preceding application